jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (a) the reasons for the decision; and
   (b) the classification given to the publication; and (c) where, pursuant to section 27, the Classification Office has imposed conditions on the public display of the publication, or any advertising poster or film poster relating to the publication, or both, those conditions; and
-  (d) in the case of a film, the terms of any direction given to the labelling body under section 36 to issue a label in respect of that film:
+  (d) in the case of a film, the terms of any direction given to the labelling body or a specified CVoD provider under section 36 to issue a label in respect of that film:
   (e) in the case of a publication (other than a film) that is the subject of a condition imposed pursuant to section 27(4)﻿(a), the terms of any direction given to the labelling body under section 36A(2) to issue a label in respect of that publication.
 (3) Every person shall, on request, and on payment of such fee (if any) as the Classification Office may determine, be entitled to a copy of any notice given pursuant to this section.